 This article is about Justworks PEO.
 What product am I using?

 Justworks makes it easy to schedule payments to employees, contractors, and vendors.
-Admins with the proper permissions will see the ‘Payments Center’ from the top of the left-hand side menu upon logging in.
+Admins with the proper permissions will see "Pay" in the left-hand side menu upon logging in.
+You may also click "Make a payment" on the main dashboard.

 You’ll see the different pay types that you can schedule to your employees here.
-Common pay types include off-cycle salary payments, supplemental payments (like bonuses + commissions), and expense reimbursements.
+Common pay types include off-cycle salary payments, supplemental payments (like bonuses and commissions), and expense reimbursements.

 Scheduling Payments

-Once you select the pay type you wish to schedule, you’ll see the set up page.
+Once you select the pay type you want to schedule, you'll land on the setup page.
 In this example, we'll walk through scheduling a bonus payment.

-Once you submit, you'll see a confirmation page that lets you know when you can edit the payment until, when we'll debit your company's bank account, and when your recipients can expect the payment.
+You'll see a confirmation page showing when you can edit the payment, when we'll debit your company's bank account, and when recipients can expect to receive it.

 Editing & Cancelling Payments

-You can either edit the payment or cancel it outright.
-When you select ‘edit’, you’ll be led back through the same workflow as when the payment was originally scheduled, but you'll see the member whose payment you're editing the whole way through:
+You can either edit the payment or cancel it outright by clicking either the pencil icon or the trash can icon.
+When you select ‘edit’, you’ll be led back through the same workflow as when the payment was originally scheduled, but you'll see the relevant member information throughout the flow.

 Pay Types

-You can schedule payment to your company’s contractors from the Payments Center by viewing their profile and selecting the option to and selecting ‘Make a Payment’.
+You can schedule payment to your company’s contractors within Pay or by viewing their profile and selecting the ellipses, then clicking "Schedule a payment."

 If you have questions about how to classify your contractors, you can visit our Contractors article.
 Otherwise, you can follow Scheduling + Recording Contractor Payments for a step-by-step guide on how to send and record 1099 payment.